GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/setup_py.md

 Install Passport?
 [No] : Yes
 Install JCE 1.8?
 [Yes] :
 You must accept the Oracle Binary Code License Agreement for the Java SE Platform Products to download this software.
 Accept License Agreement?
 [Yes] :
+Do you acknowledge that use of the Gluu Server is under the MIT license?
+[N|y] : y
 ```
 !!!
 Login
     Please log in using the username `admin` and the password from the setup script promtpt e.g `hlE3vzf0hMdD` or the password entered